dizzypawzz/BUTTONFANTASY/README.md

 im a huge astro selfshipper--im nonsharing too btw eeek!!!

 huge cuddle comfort!!!
-CUDDLE ME!!!!!
+CUDDLE ME!!!!! (even bigger cuddle comfort if uoure an astro pony,,)

 also you can literally whisper me your discord and tell me to call i love calling random poeple dude oh my gosh but i must warn that i YAP i YABBER